vczh-libraries/Document/Cpp.md

     - When a `...` type argument is used to create `...` types or `...` expressions, if it is evaluated to `any_t`, then the result is also evaluated to `any_t`.
     - When `...` type arguments are applied to parameters
       - If we know how many types are bounded to this `...` argument, dispatch them
-      - If we don't know, dispatch `any_t` to either known or unknown number of parameters
+      - If we don't know, the whole type is evaluated to `any_t`
     - When calculating `...` expression
       - If we know how many types are bounded to this `...` argument, dispatch them
-      - If we don't know, dispatch `any_t` to either known or unknown number of parameters
+      - If we don't know, the whole expression is evaluated to `any_t`
 - [ ] Refactor to allow multiple implementations found for the same symbol.
   - [ ] Functions with incomplete types always create new symbols.
   - [ ] Allow many-to-many definition-to-declaration mapping.